slyfox1186/script-repo/Bash/Installer Scripts/Arch Linux/INSTALL.md

-# Automating Arch Linux Installation with GNOME Using Bash
+# Automating Arch Linux Installation with Gnome Using Bash

 Hello, r/archlinux community!

-I'm thrilled to share a comprehensive bash script that significantly streamlines the Arch Linux installation process for a GNOME and GDM Environement.
+I'm thrilled to share a comprehensive bash script that significantly streamlines the Arch Linux installation process for a Gnome and GDM Environement.
 This script is meticulously designed to reduce the manual command line work typically involved in installing Arch Linux.
-It allows for an efficient setup process by automating many steps and incorporating the GNOME desktop environment.
+It allows for an efficient setup process by automating many steps and incorporating the Gnome desktop environment.
 Below, I detail the script's functionality, benefits, and how you can use its command line arguments for a tailored installation.

 #### **What the Script Does**: